Orlando

 "What makes me me?" might be the prevailing question of the play, one that Orlando faces from the perspective of different genders, social classes, professional positions, and historical circumstances.

 Arriving at understanding is perhaps not the point—it’s what we gain from seeking it that makes the search worthwhile.
-It's the journey, baby, not the destination.
-Enjoy.
+So maybe it's the journey, not the destination.
+Enjoy the ride with Orlando.

 EXPLORE THE THEMES